Podcast: Play in new window | Download

 Tamara works as a registered clinical counselor, parent consultant, and education consultant for both school-based and home-based learning.
 She is also a sessional instructor for several universities, where she lectures for both the faculties of education and counseling.

 Tamara Strijack, of the Neufeld Institute, educated her two daughters at home for the majority of their schooling years.
-Connection, relationship, nature, and play are all central themes in her life, both personally and professionally.
+Connection, relationships, nature, and play are all central themes in her life, both personally and professionally.

 You have to have some flexibility in yourself.
 What is working?
 What isn’t working?
 Instead of getting stuck in what isn’t working and deciding what has to be that way, I still believe in that idea of reevaluating: “Is it working?”